 What Is Unconscious Bias?

-Unconscious biases are social stereotypes about certain groups of people that individuals form outside their own conscious awareness.
+Unconscious biases are social stereotypes about certain groups of people that individuals form outside their conscious awareness.

 Types of Unconscious Biases

-The tendency to be partial to people who are similar to us.
+It refers to the tendency to be partial to people who are similar to us.

 The Halo Effect

 When someone lets a trait positively influence their evaluation of other unrelated characteristics, it is called the Halo Effect.

 When people seek out information that confirms their preexisting beliefs, it is called Confirmation Bias.

 Groupthink or Conformity